UPDATE: This story was updated 11:35 a.m. 5/1/26 to include the name of the victim.

 In a news release, the Grand Rapids Police Department reported it was dispatched to the serious injury crash at 1:14 a.m. on the 1600 block of Golf Course Road.
 Law enforcement arrived to find a Ford F-150 had left the roadway and struck multiple trees.

 First responders provided immediate medical care to the sole occupant.
 The victim was pronounced dead a short time later.
-Authorities did not identify him in the Thursday morning news release.
+On Friday, authorities identified the victim as Andrew Coy Hamlin, 39, of Grand Rapids.

 Police reported the initial investigation identified alcohol and speed as factors in the crash.
 Law enforcement continues to investigate this open case.